 Each of the workbooks contains a series of worksheets that represent the various steps in the computational model.
-The general format of the each work book is that the worksheets flow from left to right in the sequence of unit costs, quantities, service life (if applicable), annualized initial road infrastructure costs, and annualized maintenance and rehabilitation of road infrastructure costs.
+The general format of the each work book is that the worksheets flow from left to right in the sequence of unit costs, quantities, service life (if applicable), annualized initial road infrastructure costs, and annualized maintenance and rehabilitation costs.

-The summary of the tables and the information they contain can be found in Table 52.
-Each of these worksheets contains a table for each parameter.
-The tables contain the data for all road infrastructure categories established in Chapter 3.
-Consequently, all unit costs and quantities are provided for all the 14 geographic regions and for all 14 possible combinations of jurisdiction, rural-urban alignment, and functional class.
+The summary listing of workbooks and their worksheets, and the description of worksheets, can be found in Table 52.
+Workbooks deal with major computational blocks such as main infrastructure components (e.g., bridges, or pavements) or with main cost types (e.g., routine and winter maintenance).
+Worksheets within the workbooks deal with specific parameters such as unit costs.
+Worksheet tables contain the data for all road infrastructure categories established in Chapter 3.
+Consequently, all unit costs and quantities are provided for all the 14 geographical regions and for all 14 possible combinations of geographical regions, jurisdiction, rural-urban alignment, and functional class.